 Sacred Falls is by far the most beautiful and stunning site to see of all Hawaii Waterfalls!

 While there are newly renovated trails that lead up to these Oahu waterfalls, they are ironically closed, due to a large landside that took place in 1999.
-Today the danger of falling rocks, valley flash floods, and landsides still exists in this narrow tall canyon area, so it remains closed today.
+The danger of falling rocks, valley flash floods, and landsides still exists in this narrow tall canyon area, so it remains closed today.

 better off getting a more spectacular view by chartering a helicopter